Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside the baths| ©Wikipedia - Hammamgranada

-In addition to being an important social gathering place in the medieval Islamic world, from the East to Al-Andalus, the hammam is primarily a form of steam bath that the ancient Arabs used to relax the mind and cleanse the body.
+Besides being an important center of social gathering in the medieval Islamic world, from the East to Al-Andalus, the hammam is mainly a form of steam bath that the ancient Arabs used to relax the mind and cleanse the body.

 To feel in your own skin how the hammam ritual was carried out by the ancient Andalusians, a great plan to do during a getaway to the south is to visit the Arab baths of Granada, which have preserved to this day this wonderful ritual.